 D.E.
 Rink Construction can help you reach an Energy Star rating, which offers cash incentives to help manage energy costs, increase comfort, and protect the environment with lower utility bills.
 Let us help guide you through the paperwork to get rebates on window replacement, additional insulation, and mechanical upgrades.

-Roofing: More durable roofing materials such as steel and fiber cement reduce the frequency of roof replacement.
+Roofing: More sustainable and durable roofing materials such as steel and fiber cement reduce the frequency of roof replacement.

-Energy-efficient windows incorporating advanced technologies like low-emittance (low-E) glass coatings, gas filler between layers, and composite framing materials keep heat inside in the winter and outside in the summer.
+Energy-efficient windows incorporating new advanced green technologies like low-emittance (low-E) glass coatings, gas filler between layers, and composite framing materials keep heat inside in the winter and outside in the summer.

 Shades: Indoor or outdoor shades or awnings help control the heat of summer and the cold of winter.
 Shades can be automated so you don’t have to be home to protect your furnishings from sun damage.